 Q: May I re-submit an application that was not selected for funding at another point during the year?

 A: Unfortunately, the TIP Office will not re-consider any applications that were not selected for funding at another point in the year.
+You may submit a similar application for consideration that addresses the same need as a previous application, but with a different technical approach.

 Q: May two applicants submit an application together?